preons/docs/content/articles/making-preons.md

 ## In conclusion

-I hope you enjoyed the article, or at least learned that your open source project doesn't have to be right the first time round.
+I hope you enjoyed the article or at least learned that your open source project doesn't have to be right the first time around.
 By no means am I a decent writer or even correct about everything in this article.
 So please share feedback.

 If you're on Twitter, just [@GemmaBlackUK](https://twitter.com/GemmaBlackUK) and tell me what I did wrong 😅.